Thinking Moves - Metacognition Made Simple

 Paradoxically, the huge collection of interesting and useful stuff I’ve collected over the years causes me a problem in deciding what to put here, so here’s the plan.
 I’ll recommend some good stuff in this section but I’ll keep adding new bits via the news page and occasionally updating this page.
 If you’re looking for something specific though, just email me and I’ll do my best to help.

-For the background to P4C, the impact it has, upcoming events, resources (for members) and much more.
+For the background to P4C, the impact it has, upcoming events, resources and much more.

 A treasure trove of P4C-based resources and the opportunity to contribute yourself – with financial rewards!
 Well worth joining.